iamashraff/Pet-Club-Management-System/README.md

 ***Pet Corner Club*** is a ***Pet Club Management System***.
 Design for Pet Club to manage the membership of the club.<br>
 The project was developed by me for Internet Programming (ISB42503) course at  the Universiti Kuala Lumpur (UniKL MIIT).

+## License
+The source code has been published on GitHub Repository under _MIT License_.
+Please visit `LICENSE` file to read the details about the license.

 ## About the project
 The system is using  ***CRUD*** concept in ***PHP***.